 Cannabis leaves do not produce cannabinoids quite like the mature female flower buds do, which is why many people feel they are useless or discard them.

-Because of this, large fan leaves or small sugar leaves are the most common parts of the cannabis plant used for oral consumption, although the raw cannabis flower buds can be juiced as well.
+Because of this, large fan leaves or small sugar leaves are the most common parts of the cannabis plant used for eating, although the raw cannabis flower buds can be juiced as well.

 One of the best ways to harness these important nutrients is to consume cannabis leaves in raw form in a salad or to juice the cannabis leaves.

-Additionally, if you get stuck with a male cannabis plant, stripping the leaves may be one of the only beneficial things you can do with the plant with it before discarding it.
+Additionally, if you get stuck with a male cannabis plant, stripping the leaves may be one of the only beneficial things you can do with the plant before discarding it.

-In fact, raw cannabis could be considered the ultimate functional food, as the definition of a functional food is a food that has a potentially positive effect on health beyond basic nutrition.
+Raw cannabis could be the ultimate functional food, as the definition of functional food is a food that has a potentially positive effect on health beyond basic nutrition.

-Nutritionally speaking cannabis leaves, stems, stalks, and seeds can provide the body with almost all of the essential nutrients including carbohydrates, protein, fat, water, vitamins, minerals, trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.
+Nutritionally speaking, cannabis leaves, stems, stalks, and seeds can provide the body with almost all essential nutrients, including carbohydrates, protein, fat, water, vitamins, minerals, and trace amounts of calcium, sodium, potassium omega-3 fatty acids.

-In addition to many nutritional benefits that are typically associated with dark-green leafy vegetables, the cannabis plant also contains unique phytocannabinoids that provide enormous contributions to our health maintenance and restoration.
+In addition to many nutritional benefits typically associated with dark-green leafy vegetables, the cannabis plant also contains unique phytocannabinoids that provide enormous contributions to our health maintenance and restoration.

-It is even speculated that the raw version of cannabis activates the endocannabinoid system more effectively than does it is dried, cured, and combusted cannabis.
+It is even speculated that the raw version of cannabis activates the endocannabinoid system more effectively than dried, cured, and combusted cannabis.

 Chlorophyll, the most abundant found pigment in plants, is responsible for the bright green color associated with juiced greens such as kale, celery, and cannabis.

-Compared to traditionally dried and cured cannabis flower, raw cannabis leaves and flower buds retain the most chlorophyll.
+Compared to traditionally dried and cured cannabis flowers, raw cannabis leaves, and flower buds retain the most chlorophyll.

 Cannabidolic Acid (CBDA)